okfn/ckanjs-deprecated/README.rst

   1. Search and rendering of search results
   2. Inline editing of packages (with an API key)
   3. Adding packages
+  4. Switching between different CKAN instances during use

 The following features are planned:

   * Editing Package relationships
   * Embeddable widget on websites to show latest changes
-  * Switching between different CKAN instances during use

 Roadmap
 -------

-  0. Testing - QUnit + Sinon.js (DONE)
+  * Testing - QUnit + Sinon.js (DONE)
-  1. Search (Done)
+  * Search (DONE)
-  2. Create a Package (DONE)
+  * Create a Package (DONE)
-  3. Edit a Package - Full and Inline (DONE)
+  * Edit a Package - Full and Inline (DONE)
+  * Quick Add Resources to Package
+  * Inline edit of tags
+  * Geolocate (and display)
+  * Update multiple packages at once
+  * Editing Package relationships

+Others:

+  * Extract Preview code for use in main site